21 Weeks Pregnant: What to Expect

 - Pregnant women are strongly recommended to take vaccinations for whooping cough at this point, so don’t forget to ask your doctor for further advice.

 What You Need to Shop For

 The most important thing for you to spend some money on is maternity clothing.
 For sleepwear, you can opt for Bella Mama’s night suits which have a double layer and nursing access just below the panel.
 There’s also a pleat in the front which effectively provides ample space for the growing belly.
 Or you can even go for the 100% cotton nighties which can be worn post-pregnancy as well.
-These clothes are comfortable, yet supportive for someone in the middle of their pregnancy.
+These clothes are comfortable and supportive for someone in the middle of her pregnancy.
 There are several online stores to choose from.
-It might be a good idea to invest in some pregnancy books, maternity bras, and accessories for your baby’s room.
+It might be a good idea to also invest in pregnancy books, maternity bras, and accessories for your baby’s room.